solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/prepare.md

 Your submission must meet the following requirements to pass app review:

 - Icon(s) must be 512px by 512px dimensions.
+  - Follow the [Google Play icon design spec](https://developer.android.com/distribute/google-play/resources/icon-design-specifications) for best practices.
-- Provide 3 screenshots/preview images of your app.
+- Provide a minimum of 4 screenshots/preview images of your app.
+  - All images provided must have consistent orientation (landscape or portrait).
+  - All images provided must have equal aspect ratio.
 - A release build of your Android APK signed with a unique signing key.

 :::warning Important